 You figure, “well, who cares as long as they’re remembering the ad and my company?”
 Being able to recall a brand’s name doesn’t mean a customer will buy from you.
 Anyone can rattle off hundreds of company’s names without giving too much thought to it, but what are the reasons?

 For all those companies out there looking to use a character in their brand’s advertising, can I offer up some advice?
 Take a look at some of the most popular and most despised characters in advertising through the years and try to only mirror the good examples.

-McDonald’s Ronald McDonald: There’s a lot McDonald’s does that people don’t agree with (like their breakfast hours, but when it comes to their mascot, I have to give them some props.
+There’s a lot McDonald’s does that people don’t agree with, but when it comes to their mascot, I have to give them some props.
 Old Ronald has certainly seen some changes over the years (his original TV debut) but children and adults still instantly recognize him.
 Whether he’s selling hamburgers in 1963 or apple dippers in 2012, he certainly grabs your attention and you can’t help but keep your eyes glued to the screen.

 Examples we wish hadn’t had time wasted creating them:

 Burger King’s King:

 I would love to have been sitting in the meeting when Burger King decided to have a man wearing a plastic mask dressed up as a king run around and hawk hamburgers or cheeseburgers at usually unsuspecting people.
 They really could have done a lot with him, a la Ronald McDonald.
 However, they made him creepy and mute.
 Worst yet, they kept him around for 8 years.
 Someone finally came to their senses though and sent the “King” packing.
 He brought too many questions to mind; why didn’t he talk?
 Did he smell like their Flame body spray?
 If I eat there will he surprise me too?
 Not an effective character to get new consumers enthused about eating there.